 The Enterprise Physical Access Control System shall include microprocessor based controllers by Vanderbilt Industries #VRCNX-A.

-The contractor is required to inform the manufacturer that the controller is for a U.S. Postal Service project.
+The Contractor is required to inform the manufacturer that the controller is for a USPS project.

 The controller shall be ordered in a NEMA 1, metal enclosure for wall mounting and include integrated battery backup.
 The controller shall be equipped with keyed door latch.